sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 To interact with the light bulb, we will rely on a Python library.
 A software library is a set of data, piece of code and documentation.
 In our case, the [python-kasa](https://python-kasa.readthedocs.io/en/latest/index.html) library will help us interact with the light bulb.

-Back to VS Code in your course directory, open a Terminal.
+To install this library, go back to VS Code in your course directory and open a Terminal.

-We use pip to install Python library.
+We will use pip to install Python library.
 Thanks to the [pipenv setup](#task-2.4), we can install this library inside the course folder only, avoiding any disruption of other Python program on your machine.
 In the following command,the --pre option signal that we want to install the most recent version of the library, including pre-release.

 ```bash
 pip install python-kasa --pre